Genetic Risk and Outcome of Psychosis (GROUP) Investigators

 h KU Leuven, Department of Neuroscience, Research Group Psychiatry, Leuven, Belgium;

-k Altrecht, General Menthal Health Care, Utrecht, The Netherlands
+k Altrecht, General Mental Health Care, Utrecht, The Netherlands;

 Please take care of the following when writing and submitting your manuscript!